GeorgePimpleton/Win32-games/README.md

 [Visual Studio 2022 Community download](https://visualstudio.microsoft.com/vs/community/)

-## About the source
+## About my revised source

-I've been working with the games source code from both books for years.
-Most of the example code is the same between the books, I've combined the examples into one.
+I've been working with the games source code from both books for years, plinking around and trying out newer C++ features as I've run across them.
+Most of the example code is the same between the books, so I've combined the examples into one representative example for each chapter.

 ### Notes